 "DEAR SIR,-I beg to submit the following distressing case to your sympathies, and to solicit from you the advice and assistance which I am led to understand are kindly afforded by your society in extraordinary cases out of the pale of parental authority.
-By birth and education a gentleman, I married in the year 1829 a lady in the same sphere of society, by whom I had issue two daughters, the eldest of whom (the unfortunate subject of this application), now 23 years of age, was, from the age of three months, brought up and educated in the first style by her maternal grandfather and educated in the first style by her maternal grandfather and grandmother.
-At their decease, about seven or eight years since, she became an unwilling inmate of her parents' dwelling, from which she contrived to get away with a married man, and was not heard of (having eluded the efforts of the police to trace her for many months) until the receipt of a letter in the Times newspaper, from Mr. D'Arcy, our solicitor, at Newton Abbott, in Devonshire, in which paper a detailed and humane account of the distressing condition of a young lady then lying at St. Luke's Workhouse appeared under the assumed name of Elizabeth Allen.
+By birth and education a gentleman, I married in the year 1829 a lady in the same sphere of society, by whom I had issue two daughters, the eldest of whom (the unfortunate subject of this application), now 23 years of age, was, from the age of three months, brought up and educated in the first style by her maternal grandfather and grandmother.
+At their decease, about seven or eight years since, she became an unwilling inmate of her parents' dwelling, from which she contrived to get away with a married man, and was not heard of (having cluded the efforts of the police to trace her for many months) until the receipt of a letter in the Times newspaper, from Mr. D'Arcy, our solicitor, at Newton Abbott, in Devonshire, in which paper a detailed and humane account of the distressing condition of a young lady then lying at St. Luke's Workhouse appeared under the assumed name of Elizabeth Allen.
 This account, as regarded my daughter, abounded with the most atrocious falsehoods, as detailed by herself to the Board of Guardians of St. Luke's.
 My wife (having a cousin of the name, to whom the solicitor suggested it might apply) went to St. Luke's, and found our daughter to be the person whose case had been detailed in the Times, and on her being brought before them and her mother, was there and then convicted of deliberate falsehood and fraud, and handed over to her mother.
 Exertions were then successfully made to get her cured of a complication of loathsome disorders at St. Bartholomew's Hospital, whence, after being brought to a state of convalescence, and robbing some of the nurses of small sums of money, she escaped, and again was lost sight of for many months, when a gentleman, a friend of the family, saw her and gave her into custody of the police, who restored her once more to her afflicted parents.
-Her conduct from this period was infamous in the extreme, and, on her coming of age, she threw off all restraint. and having a small house property in Devonshire, subject to her parents' interest, but which was waved in her favour, she left us, nor did we know of her whereabouts until, about ten months since, I met her in the streets of Whitechapel, in the last stage of destitution, filth, and rags, singing hells. my numerity once again icu inc her, and to remonstrate, the result of which was that we took her home, cleansed, clothed, and cared for her.
-This lasted but a short time, and her recurrence to her former habits again precluded all knowledge respecting her until, a few days since, we received a letter from our solicitor, saying that he had heard from our daughter, as the wife of a Mr. Abraham, desiring the sale of her property, and requesting him to take the necessary steps,-one of these, and the preliminary step, being our signatures and
+Her conduct from this period was infamous in the extreme, and, on her coming of age, she threw off all restraint. and having a small house property in Devonshire, subject to her parents' interest, but which was waved in her favour, she left us, nor did we know of her whereabouts until, about ten months since, I met her in the streets of Whitechapel, in the last stage of destitution, filth, and rags, singing ballads.
+My humanity once again led me to speak with took her home, cleansed, clothed, and cared for her.
+This lasted but a short time, and her recurrence to her former habits again precluded all knowledge respecting her until, a few days since, we received a letter from our solicitor, saying that he had heard from our daughter, as the wife of a Mr. Abraham, desiring the sale of her property, and requesting him to take the necessary steps,-one of these, and the preliminary step, being our signatures and consent.